Steamed Bao Buns

 • Brush the inside of a bowl with a little oil and place the dough inside.
 Cover and set it aside in a warm place for 45 minutes.
 (Note: it won’t rise as much as other traditional yeasted doughs.)

 • Finish the buns.
 Cut twelve 4-inch squares of parchment paper and place them on a large baking sheet.
 Transfer the dough to a clean work surface and roll out evenly to ¼ inch thickness.
 Use a 3-inch glass to cut out circles of dough and place them on the paper squares.
 Brush the tops with a little oil, then fold each circle in half and gently press down, flattening just a bit so that the halves stick together but you still have a puffy bun shape.
 Cover with plastic wrap and let rest for 1 hour, until puffed.
-Transfer to a bamboo steamer set over a pan with 1-inch water.
+Transfer to a bamboo steamer set over a pan filled with 1 inch of water.
 Bring the water to a simmer, cover, and steam until puffed, 9 to 11 minutes.
 Work in batches.

 • Assemble.
 Squeeze a little lime juice over the avocado, cucumber, and carrot.
 Assemble each bun with the tempeh, spooning a little sauce over each tempeh piece, the avocado, veggies, herbs, and chiles.
-Serve with remaining sauce on the side and lime slices for squeezing.
+Serve with remaining sauce on the side and lime wedges for squeezing.

 Bun recipe adapted from The Elizabeth Street Cafe Cookbook

-63 comments
+66 comments

 Leave a comment: